tomy2105/KnowledgeNotes/cloud/google.md

 - if load is event driven choose [Cloud Functions](#cloud-functions)
 - if not choose [App Engine](#app-engine)

-For some more help how to choose compute service see [Visual Note](https://thecloudgirl.dev/gcpcompute.html).
+For some more help how to choose compute service see [sketchnote](https://thecloudgirl.dev/gcpcompute.html).

 #### Compute Engine

 Create and run VMs, GPUs, TPUs on Google infrastructure.
 Machines are divided into cathegories called [machine types](https://cloud.google.com/compute/docs/machine-types):
-- General-purpose (E, N1, N2, T2D) - typicaly 8GB mem/vCPU
+- General-purpose (E, N1, N2, T2D) - typicaly 4GB (8GB highmem and 1GB highcpu) mem/vCPU
-- Compute-optimized (C) - typicaly 4GB mem/vCPU
+- Compute-optimized (C) - typicaly 4GB (8GB highmem and 2GB highcpu) mem/vCPU
 - Memory-optimized (M) - typicaly 14 - 24GB mem/vCPU
 - Accelerator-optimized (A)

+**Note:** memory sizes listed here are typical

 When choosing a machine type the general purpose machine type family typically offers the best price-performance ratio for a variety of workloads.
 The general purpose machine types consist of the N-series and E2-series.
 In general, E2s have similar performance to N1s but, usually, utilizing the E2 machine type alone can help save on costs.